cjogles/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [x] Why would you use class component over function components (removing hooks from the question)?

+      Removing Hooks from the equation, it would be important to use class components when you want to manage certain moments of context in the form of memory which we call STATE.
+You then can manipulate this memory inside the class component with different life cylce methods.

-- [ ] Name three lifecycle methods and their purposes.
+- [x] Name three lifecycle methods and their purposes.

+      Constructor() -->         Begins the life of the component.
+Gives you the ability to obtain properties from any components that the main component extends from.
+You can define State variables here.
+      Render() -->              Render method is in charge of painting the user interface that the component at hand is responsible for to the screen via the                             DOM. componentDidMount() -->   After the constructor method runs and the render method, the componentDidMount() method runs and if you wanted to do something once after the component is painted this would be a very good place to do that, maybe make an API call to re-render some state or really anything.

-- [ ] What is the purpose of a custom hook?
+- [x] What is the purpose of a custom hook?

+      A custom hook is used to take state logic (usually a large amount) and consolidate it into one single place to help organize state logic and make code more dry. (aka dont repeat yourself)

-- [ ] Why is it important to test our apps?
+- [x] Why is it important to test our apps?

+      Testing apps saves money, time, and probably the validity and reliability of the app itself.
+Testing apps thouroughly increases confidence in the power of the code written.

 ## Project Set Up